seveas/python-hpilo/docs/index.rst

 commercially available tools for centrally managing iLO devices and their servers.

-But if you want to built your own tooling, integrate iLO management to your existing procedures or simply want to manage iLOs using a command-line interface, you're stuck manually creating XML files and using a perl hack HP ships called locfg.pl.
+But if you want to build your own tooling, integrate iLO management to your existing procedures or simply want to manage iLOs using a command-line interface, you're stuck manually creating XML files and using a perl hack HP ships called `locfg.pl`.

 Enter python-hpilo!